elkiwy/paynter/README.md

 PaYnter needs **Numpy**, **Numba**, and **PIL** modules.
 Those can all be installed easily with Pip, anything else should come with the python3 bundle.

 # Scope

-This project started October 1th 2018 and aims at adding all the image editing software features to be able to create images like these (made with Krita by another my Python script):
+This project started October 1th 2018 and its goal is to have a simple yet really powerful interface for all the people who wants to procedurally generate images without letting down all the features that you have inside a real image painting software.

+Here are some example of what I was able to create with Paynter:

 <img src="https://instagram.fmxp1-1.fna.fbcdn.net/vp/f905c89e7aac3190aabf83eb24c4ece7/5C50D69F/t51.2885-15/e35/s1080x1080/42178085_1903017686660541_5530345369065186468_n.jpg" width="480">